United-Codes/apexofficeedit-public/Wiki/AOE Server.md

 ### Network Configuration

-For developing environment, the AOE server has been set to run using http.
-If SSL is desired, it is recommended to use a proxy.
+Currently, AOE server only runs using http.
+If
+SSL is desired, it is recommended to use a proxy (or a load balancer if you are using cloud).

 #### Setting up Apache 2 reverse proxy